prothoydas/prothoydas/README.md

 - 👋 Hi, I’m @prothoydas
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning web developing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web developer
 - 📫 How to reach me linkedin profile(prothoy-das-3a2468230)

 <!---